ohduran/ohduran.github.io/_posts/2018-11-03-blackberry.md

 3. __The Steam Engine__: The simultaneous perfection of the steam engine and the beginning of the Industrial Revolution is a chicken and egg scenario.
 Factories that still relied on wind or water power to drive their machines were confined to places where they would have access to those sources; the steam engine brought factories that could be built anywhere.
 Returning from that in a place without access to a strong, constant water stream was ruinous.

 4. __The Atomic Bomb__: The secret endeavour known as the Manhattan Project by which American physicist invented and developed the atomic bomb changed the curse of history.
-It's debatable whether it helped win a war that was already won, but the droping of 'Little Boy' and 'Enola Gay' on Hiroshima and Nagasaki revealed the true destructive power of these weapons, which led to the beginning of the Cold War, from which, as a species, effectively haven't moved on, as there is still enough nuclear power to wipe out human civilisation as we all know it.
+It's debatable whether it helped win a war that was already won, but the dropping of 'Little Boy' and 'Enola Gay' on Hiroshima and Nagasaki revealed the true destructive power of these weapons, which led to the beginning of the Cold War, from which, as a species, effectively haven't moved on, as there is still enough nuclear power to wipe out human civilisation as we all know it.

 Don't take this as an exhaustive list.
 There are probably more examples, even at smaller scale, that follow the same pattern: you cannot come back from certain technological leaps.
+Same happens with the BlackBerry: I cannot come back to it, as doing without Whatsapp seems to me like a no-no; I would trade distraction for isolation.